 Workshops will be held every Wednesday, 2:30 to 5:00, from June 6 to August 8, except July 4.
 Each week will focus on a different topic related to writing or illustrating and publishing.
 Manuscripts will be due to editors on July 18.
 July 25 is an editorial day where we will choose the anthology name, make editorial decisions, etc. Final manuscripts will be due August 1.
 There is one extra day built into the schedule.
 Participants must be able to attend most of the meetings and meet deadlines.

-Applications were accepted during the month of May only, and the group was limited to 15 people.
+Applications will be accepted during the month of May only, and the group will be limited to 15 people.

 Anthologies from each year are available to check out from the Young Adult (teen) Fiction section of the Ringer Library (College Station) and the Mounce Library (Bryan).
 Searching for Teens Publish in the library catalog will pull them up, and the call numbers all start with Y-F Teens.
 The 2015 title is The New Generation.
 The 2016 title is Words Were Spilt.
 The 2017 title is Chaotic Creativity.

 For more information, contact Kendra at firstname.lastname@example.org or (979) 764-3416.

 There is a blog at the bottom of the page with updates from the 2017 program (oldest post at the bottom).